Hair transplant on crown area of head: is it viable?

 - The ability to create natural looking hair patterns in the crown area.

-To get the best results during hair transplantation in the crown area, technical skill and artistic vision are required to give the transplant a natural appearance and texture, avoiding at all costs an artificial appearance.
+To get the best results during crown hair transplant, technical skill and artistic vision are required to perform this procedure in order to give a natural appearance and texture, avoiding at all costs an artificial appearance.

-The procedure of this type of transplant consists of extracting capillary roots from the donor site from the back of the scalp, using the method of extracting follicular units, also known as FUE.
+The procedure of this type of transplant consists of extracting capillary roots from the donor site from the back of the scalp, using the method of extracting follicular units, also known as FUE hair transplant.
 The extracted follicles are placed precisely in the receiving area, which is the one that presents thinning hair or baldness.

-Implants are performed under enlarged vision, so that the existing follicles are not damaged, resulting in a crown full of hair distributed at perfect angles, direction, pattern and, in addition, with graft-to-site adjustment.
+Implants are performed under enlarged vision, so that the existing follicles are not damaged, resulting in a crown area of hair fully distributed at perfect angles, direction, pattern and, in addition, with graft-to-site adjustment.

 The recovery process is generally similar to that of other types of hair transplant procedures.
 That is, the patient usually recovers in just 24 hours from the process, being able to resume most of his daily activities the day after the transplant, but it is recommended to avoid strenuous activities for a week.